KevinLewisIowa/JoppaRailsAPI/README.md

 * or https://git.heroku.com/joppa-ui-test.git
 * git remote -v
 *
+* IF IT COMPLAINS ABOUT VERSION NOT HIGH ENOUGH FOR CLIENT
+* nvm install 8.3
+* nvm use 8.3
+* npm install -g heroku-cli
+*
 *
 * to restart the database fresh, do heroku run rails db:migrate:reset